 Please note that here C is capital.
 The above command will clear the last completed commands from the queue.
 It will not remove any running commands or the commands in the queue.

 Remember, you need to run Task Spooler in distributions other than Debian/Ubuntu using ts command.

 For more details, refer the man pages.

-If you’re too lazy to wait for a command to complete, you can queue it all up using Task Spooler.
-It will execute commands from the queue one by one in ascending order.
-You can view the output of any running command using its ID at any time.
-It will not run all commands at once.
+I find it Task spooler very useful when I have to run multiple commands.
+I am just a lazy fellow to wait for one command to finish and execute the another one.
+Using Task spooler, I queued up the list of commands to be executed and it executed commands from the queue one by one in ascending order.
+I can also view the output of any running command using its ID at any time.
+Please be mindful that It won't run all commands at once.
 Instead, it will run commands one after another.
-Task Spooler can be used for executing batch jobs.
+That said, Task Spooler is opt for for executing batch jobs.